KevinKra/nextjs-template/README.md

-# Notice 🚀
+# Welcome 🚀

-Documentation can be found in the Wiki! 📝
+Documentation can be found in the [Wiki](https://github.com/WaggaFoods/Wagga-Client/wiki)! 📝

+This app serves as the internal facing tracking tool used to monitor grow operations.

 ---

+# NextJS Guide

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).